Balally

-Balally, County Dublin, Ireland, is a townland and residential area between Dundrum village and the Sandyford Industrial Estate in Sandyford.
+Balally, County Dublin, Ireland, is a townland and residential area between Dundrum and Sandyford.

 Balally Parish itself reaches from Ardglas to the M50 motorway.
 The area is served by two primary schools (St. Olaf's National School and Queen of Angels) and two secondary schools (St. Tiernan's and Wesley College).
 Balally is part of the conurbation of Greater Dublin, in the council area of Dún Laoghaire–Rathdown.
 The area contains a Luas tram station, located near the southern entrance to the new Dundrum Town Centre.

 Name and location

 Balally townland is in the civil parish of Taney in the barony of Rathdown.
 The townland's Irish name, Baile Amhlaoibh, derives from a reputed association with Olaf (Amhlaoibh or "Olave"), the first king of Viking Dublin, who reputedly built a fort in the area.
 Baile Amhlaoibh, meaning "the town of Olaf", was anglicised as Balally.

 The first recorded building in the area is from a record of 1280 when John de Walhope was granted 7 oak trees from the royal forest at Glencree to build a house.
 A later castle, built by William Walsh after 1407, was constructed on or near the site of this house.

 Balally is located at the foot of the Wicklow Mountains and was originally farmland.
-It now includes several residential streets, including Balally Drive, Balally Hill, Balally Grove, Balally Close, Balally Park, Balally Avenue, Balally Road, and Sandyford Road.
+It now includes several residential roads, including Balally Drive, Balally Hill, Balally Grove, Balally Close, Balally Park, Balally Avenue, Balally Road, and Sandyford Road.
 It is connected to Sandyford Road at Balally Hill.